-Washington has different Notice of Intent requirements depending on the role you played in the work.
+As for Notice of Intent deadlines, Washington has different requirements depending on the role you played in the work.
 There are three different roles: prime contractors, subcontractors/laborers, or suppliers.
-Check out the definitions below, as outlined in Chapter 60.04 RCW of Washington State Law, to determine which role applies to you.
+Check out the definitions below, as outlined in Chapter 60.04 RCW of Washington State Law, to determine which role (and associated deadline) applies to you.

 To be considered a “prime contractor,” you need to check these boxes:

-2. You’re registered with the State of Washington, i.e., licensed by law to be providing general or specialty contractor work.
+2. You’re registered with the State of Washington, i.e., have obtained the appropriate Washington Contractor’s License and are thus licensed by law to provide general or specialty contractor work.

 3. You contracted directly with the property owner (or their lawyer) to provide an “improvement” (construction, landscaping, and anything in between) upon a “real property” (land, buildings, fixtures, and all of this other stuff).